 Licensures and Endorsements

-Curriculum and Teacher Education (CTED) offers master’s level programs for individuals with a teaching license and includes professional development choices emphasizing cultural awareness and social justice.
+Curriculum and teacher education (CTED) offers master’s level programs for individuals with a teaching license and includes professional development choices emphasizing cultural awareness and social justice.

-- Master (MS) program for those who have a teaching license want to add to their knowledge by adding endorsements and acquiring the latest in scholarship on teaching.
+- Master (MS) program for those who have a teaching license and want to add to their knowledge by adding endorsements and acquiring the latest in scholarship on teaching.

 - English for Speakers of Other Languages (ESOL)

-- New/additional subject area endorsements (e.g. Math)
+- New/additional subject area endorsements (e.g., math)

-- Instructional level license (Elementary multiple subjects or mid-high school subject areas)
+- Instructional level license (elementary multiple subjects or mid-high school subject areas)

 Are you looking to add to your Oregon teaching license by developing skills in teaching reading?
 The University of Oregon has a unique program that offers you two options designed to serve your choice of goals.
-Reading Literacy Leadership is focused on systems-level reading/literacy planning and implementation, data management, and organization.
+Reading literacy leadership is focused on systems-level reading/literacy planning and implementation, data management, and organization.
 Offered through hybrid, online learning.
-Reading Multilingual/Multicultural offers a linguistically and culturally inclusive approach to literacy education and requires several campus-based courses.
+Reading multilingual/multicultural offers a linguistically and culturally inclusive approach to literacy education and requires several campus-based courses.

 Special Education Licensure/Endorsement (K–12, early intervention or endorsement only for current teachers)

-The K–12 special education licensure/endorsement programs prepare professionals to work with children identified as needing special education services in elementary, middle and secondary schools, as well as to assist families and students to identify and achieve their postschool goals by providing the necessary skills and knowledge to access post-school resources.
+The K–12 special education licensure/endorsement programs prepare professionals to work with children identified as needing special education services in elementary, middle, and secondary schools, as well as to assist families and students to identify and achieve their postschool goals by providing the necessary skills and knowledge to access postschool resources.
 Students in this program are prepared to provide quality educational services to students across a range of disabilities including students with learning disabilities, behavior disorders, autism, and developmental disabilities.

-The Early Intervention program is guided by a transactional philosophy that emphasizes the interactive nature of child-environment exchanges and the importance of these exchanges to a child’s developmental progress.
+The early intervention program is guided by a transactional philosophy that emphasizes the interactive nature of child-environment exchanges and the importance of these exchanges to a child’s developmental progress.
 This philosophy permeates the early intervention personnel preparation programs that include master’s and doctoral degrees as well as state-approved teaching licensure in Oregon.

 Early Childhood/Elementary and Middle/Secondary Licenses/Endorsement

-The University of Oregon offers a five-year program composed of a four-year bachelor of music degree in music education and a one-year certification program culminating in an Oregon Initial Music Teaching license.
-The Fifth-Year Certification program also includes a substantial portion of the coursework required for the master of music degree.
-Our graduate degrees offer intensive study in practical techniques for teaching, musical materials useful in all levels of education, educational psychology and philosophy, and research practices related to music learning.
+The University of Oregon offers a five-year program composed of a four-year bachelor of music degree in music education and a one-year certification program culminating in an Oregon initial music teaching license.
+The fifth-year certification program also includes a substantial portion of the course work required for the master of music degree.
+Our graduate degrees offer intensive study in practical techniques for teaching musical materials useful in all levels of education, educational psychology and philosophy, and research practices related to music learning.

 The English language learner faces many social and educational barriers to acquiring content learning in a mainstream classroom.
 The teacher who understands the cognitive and social processes of second language acquisition is better equipped to help the second language learner negotiate the demands of classroom learning activities.
 We have several paths for K–12 teachers to gain the English for Speakers of Other Languages (ESOL) endorsement.